Certificate II in Engineering

 Enrol at any location

 You will need to attend approximately 10 hours of class a week over 2 days per week.
-An indication of how your weekly timetable may look is: Tuesday and Thursday, 5:30pm to 8:30pm.
-(Face to face and online)
+An indication of how your weekly timetable may look is: Tuesday and Thursday 5:30pm to 8:30pm, plus online work.

 To apply for this course you must meet the Smart and Skilled eligibility criteria: http://www.sydneytafe.edu.au/courses/smart-skilled